 The “stress” of hunger primes the brain to deal with “stressful” situations by increasing synaptic plasticity and neuronal connectivity via brain-building factors.
 Such nootropics as listed above may pair well with an intermittent fasting schedule for a totally recharged, revamped brain.

-Best Nootropic Supplements for BDNF
+Best Nootropic Supplements for BDNF in 2023

 As we age, BDNF activity decreases due to a number of factors.
 For most of us, it’s incredibly unlikely that any one single factor is contributing to decreased BDNF expression.
 And, thus, taking a multi-faceted supplement stack approach towards boosting BDNF seems the smarter option over supplementing a single, standalone ingredient.
 Here are some of the best nootropic supplements for BDNF.